ericoporto/ags-manual-wiki/DrawingSurface.md

 Example:

     DrawingSurface *surface = Room.GetDrawingSurfaceForBackground();
-    Display("The colour of the middle pixel is %d.", surface.GetPixel(160, 100));
+    Display("The color of the middle pixel is %d.", surface.GetPixel(160, 100));
     surface.Release();

-displays the pixel colour of the centre pixel on the screen.
+displays the pixel color of the centre pixel on the screen.

 *Compatibility:* Supported by **AGS 3.0.1** and later versions.